yakirnadav/CloudletTemplates/charts/PostgreSQL Cluster/README.md

 ## How Does It Work

 The Node.JS chart deploys basic kubernetes resources, and then deploys a sub chart for the PostgreSQL Cluster.

+(Another instance of this application is deployed as a "monitoring" service for the use of keepalive services, and is deployed with each PostgreSQL cluster. ignore for the purpose of this example)

 The Node.JS resources are:
 ```yaml
 - Namespace # The project definition